 Step 2: In a microwave-safe bowl, add all the red candy melts and heat in the microwave at 30-second intervals.
 Stir well between each heating session and continue until completely melted.

 Step 3: Add a spoon full of the melted candy into each of the mold cavities.
 Then use the back of a spoon or pastry brush to coat the mold with the melted candy, making sure cover the entire inside of the mold.
+Be sure to get a spread the melted candy all the way up the sides of the mold.

 Tip: Place your silicone molds on a baking sheet (this just helps to support the mold and make it easier to move them).